joasaavedra/DomesticPunkSkates/README.md

 # First of all

-you have to config a .env file with the firebase credentials.
+You have to config a .env file with the firebase credentials.
 You have an example in .env.example file.

 ## Available Scripts